 Eligibility to Apply

-Master’s degree in nursing from a program accredited by an accrediting agency officially recognized by the U.S. Secretary of Education, such as the Commission on Collegiate Nursing Education (CCNE).
+Completion of a nursing master’s degree program accredited by an accrediting agency officially recognized by the U.S. Secretary of Education, such as the Commission on Collegiate Nursing Education (CCNE).

-Approval will be determined by the nursing program Graduate Admissions Committee upon review of the aforementioned criteria.
+The approval of the nursing program Graduate Admissions Committee after review of the application.

 All students are admitted to the nursing graduate programs provisionally until they have provided proof of meeting the clinical requirements outlined in the Graduate Nursing Student Handbook and then they will be fully admitted.
 Full admission to the nursing program is required to enroll in nursing courses.

 The Family Nurse Practitioner certificate requires 22 semester hours of post-master’s study which includes class lectures, simulated laboratory experiences, and three clinical internships with designated preceptors.
 The purpose of the course of study is to provide the course work and clinical experience to become family nurse practitioners upon the successful completion of the nationally administered Family Nurse Practitioner Certification Examination.